MyersGroup/PeakCaller/README.md

 perl MakePseudoreplicates.pl path_to_files/Fragment_Position_Chip.sorted.bed
 ```

-Then we need can run the script to fit the parameters of the model to our data and then calculate coverage at each base pair and find the peaks
+Then we can run the script to fit the parameters of the model to our data and then calculate coverage at each base pair and find the peaks
 ```{bash}
 sh MAPeakCaller.sh \
 	--datapath path_to_files/ \